ReveLogic/GodelTheory/Chapter1.md

 Adding to this, the notion of “proof” is carefully distinguished in different contexts that are simultaneously at play.
 When we say that Gödel’s theorem cannot be proved *within* a formal system, we mean that the system cannot internally confirm the truth of all Gödelian statements.
 Yet, the theorem itself may still be *provable* in a meta-theoretical sense, which allows us to step outside the system to construct a valid proof.

 ---

-## Conclusion

-Gödel’s Incompleteness Theorem is a profound example of self-referential reasoning.
-Its key Gödel statements—*“This statement is not provable”* and *“This system cannot prove its consistency